 People who run other conferences (outside of program roles) will find themselves in a difficult ethical position – and place the rest of the board in a difficult position as well.
 Board members are also expected to forego any grant requests – including for organizations they are involved with, even when requested by others.
 Board members should not take speaking slots at AST events, and be careful about any other activities that mean their involvement in AST business could create motivations or the perception of motivations other than representing AST and its membership.

-Our bylaws do not permit us to exclude candidates based on our assessment of their ethical conflicts.
-We can only urge potential candidates to reflect on their other activities before deciding to run and ask our membership to take a close look at any perceived conflicts of interest and vote accordingly.
+We urge potential candidates to reflect on their other activities before deciding to run and ask our membership to take a close look at any perceived conflicts of interest and vote accordingly.

 Here is the ethics question we will ask all candidates: